Specialties

 - General Outcomes for Cardiorespiratory Arrest

-- Perform basic life support including a) assessment and maintenance of the airway; b) respiratory support; c) cardiac massage (CR3)
+- Know how to perform basic life support including a) assessment and maintenance of the airway; b) respiratory support; c) cardiac massage (CR3)

 - Explain the role and details about the cardiac arrest team and describe how to contact them (CR3)